taniarascia/taniarascia.com/content/posts/2020-02-17-setting-up-a-brand-new-mac-for-development.md

 mkdir ~/.ssh && touch ~/.ssh/config
 ```

 Add the following contents, changing the variables for any hosts that you connect to.
-Using the below willbe the same as running `ssh -i ~/.ssh/key.pem user@example.com`.
+Using the below will be the same as running `ssh -i ~/.ssh/key.pem user@example.com`.

 ```bash
 Host *